Our South Brisbane location has moved. We are now located at 87 Ipswich Rd, Woolloongabba QLD 4102

 Treatment options

 As eye specialists, we offer a number of different treatment options for corneal conditions.
-From corneal surgery to grafting to cross-linking and tumour excision.
-Dr Ryan’s team will analyse your case and discuss a solution to suit your individual needs.
+From corneal surgery to corneal grafting, to cross-linking and tumour excision, Dr Ryan’s team will analyse your case and discuss a solution to suit your individual needs.
 Some of our treatment options include:

 Corneal Graft